A free volunteer-run community information website proudly serving the counties of

 What about the more traditional post-graduate opportunities?
 Can you touch on just a few of these for us?

-Yes, many varied more traditional jobs are available - in the military sector, for the government (e.g., National Oceanic and Atmospheric Administration and National Weather Service), as well as with NASA, the Department of Energy, and the National Center for Atmospheric Research.
+Yes, some of the more traditional jobs are available - in the military sector, for the government.
+Current budget and hiring cuts to the National Oceanic and Atmospheric Administration and National Weather Service, as well as with NASA, the Department of Energy, and the Environmental Protection Agency reduce government hiring in the near term (2025-2026), but eventually these areas will rebound.

 In your opinion, are there any issues that come to mind that need to be addressed in helping prepare students for opportunities in private non-traditional sectors?